 - In the Financial Information section of the FAFSA, you will see a “Link to IRS” button, if you are eligible to use the IRS DRT.

-- Each taxpayer will need to have indicated that they have “Already Completed” a 2016 Tax Return in order to be shown the option to use the IRS Data Retrieval Tool.
+- Each taxpayer will need to have indicated that they have “Already Completed” the required Tax Return in order to be shown the option to use the IRS Data Retrieval Tool.

 - The IRS DRT takes you to the IRS website, where you’ll need to provide your name and other information exactly as you provided it on your tax return.
 Some information will be prepopulated from your FAFSA form.